Returning to roots with evolved understanding

 world

-Leah Penniman's Black Earth Wisdom anthology is the bible of black, brown and indigenous environmentalism.
+Leah Penniman's Black Earth Wisdom anthology is a bible of environmentalism.

 source seed seedling garden universe